NLnetLabs/unbound/doc/unbound.conf.rst

 trusted-keys-file: *<filename>*
     File with trusted keys for validation.
     Specify more than one file with several entries, one file per entry.
-    Like :ref:`trust-anchor-file:<unbound.conf.trust-anchor-file>` but has a
+    Like :ref:`trust-anchor-file<unbound.conf.trust-anchor-file>` but has a
     different file format.
     Format is BIND-9 style format, the ``trusted-keys { name flag proto algo "key"; };`` clauses are read.